Execution of the Báb: Western accounts

 These events were recorded by western sources.
-Provided below is one source that is attributed to Sir Justin Sheil, Queen Victoria's Envoy Extraordinary and Minister Plenipotentiary in Tehran and written to Lord Palmerston, the British Secretary of State for Foreign Affairs, July 22, 1850.
-Note that this source does not claim to be an eyewitness account.
+Provided below is one source that is attributed to Sir Justin Sheil, Queen Victoria's Envoy Extraordinary and Minister Plenipotentiary in Tehran and written to Lord Palmerston, the British Secretary of State for Foreign Affairs, 22 July 1850.
+This source does not claim to be an eyewitness account.

 The founder of the sect has been executed at Tabreez.
 He was killed by a volley of musketry, and his death was on the point of giving his religion a lustre which would have largely increased his proselytes.
 When the smoke and dust cleared away after the volley, Báb was not to be seen, and the populace proclaimed that he had ascended to the skies.
 The balls had broken the ropes by which he was bound, but he was dragged from the recess where after some search he was discovered and shot.
 His death, according to the belief of his disciples, will make no difference as Báb must always exist.